rubymonsters/ruby-for-beginners/source/exercises/13-mailbox_file.md

 to a different method (which you will need to find), so that running your program generates the file that we are after.

-Opening that file in the browser should then render something like this:
+When you open that file in a text editor you should see the same HTML.
+When you open it in your browser it should look like this:

 ![image](https://cloud.githubusercontent.com/assets/2208/5602614/5ac2058c-935a-11e4-9c01-7ff9ec3b66cb.png)